lightbend/cloudflow/release-notes/cloudflow-1.3.1.md

 **NOTE**: We are planning on removing the dual-installer architecture in Cloudflow 1.4/1.5, which will enable OSS installation and upgrade support for all platforms currently supported only by the Enterprise installer.

 Cloudflow 1.3.1 can be installed on a Kubernetes cluster in the usual way using either the OSS or Enterprise installers.
 For this release we recommend a clean install instead of an in-place upgrade due to an known issue with upgrading the Strimzi operator in-place.
-Users who would prefer an in-place upgrade from 1.3.0 are recommended to
+Users who would prefer an in-place upgrade from 1.3.0 are recommended to wait until the 1.3.2 release, which should fix this issue.

 **The Cloudflow 1.3.1 `kubectl` plugin can be downloaded using one of the following links:**